splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/6-environment-vars.md

 echo $SHELL
 # Check which shell you are using by default

-# You can edit the file using vscode
+# You can edit the file using nano
-code .zshrc
+nano .zshrc
-code .bashrc
+nano .bashrc
 ```

 :::tip